-- Develop a GIS-based comprehensive map and list of city-owned properties. - as being are in need of park land. - Prioritize areas in need of park land, based on Equity Data Tool. - and management costs. - availability of land for park use. - relation to owners' needs and expectations. - maintenance, and asset management. - Allocate design, site improvements, and management dollars. - Work with partners such as DCP, DWM, Park Pride, Trust for Public Land, Conservation Fund, documents, based on available capital and management dollars.
+- Develop a GIS-based comprehensive map and list of city-owned properties. - Compare city-owned properties to areas identified in the Recreation and Parks Park Land Vision Map as being are in need of park land. - Prioritize areas in need of park land, based on Equity Data Tool. - Meet with property owners/managers of prioritized areas to determine potential use of property. - For properties that are identified as potentially available for parks and recreation purposes, explore potential of property to address parks and recreation needs identified in Needs Assessment and Facilities Vision Maps by developing preliminary site layout and establishing planning level capital and management costs. - Meet with property owner/manager of properties determined to be potentially available for parks and recreation purposes to discuss potential parks and recreation opportunities and confirm availability of land for park use. - Meet with property owner/manager to discuss DPR property construction and management needs in relation to owners' needs and expectations. - Establish appropriate land management strategy agreement that considers construction, operations, maintenance, and asset management. - Allocate design, site improvements, and management dollars. - Work with partners such as DCP, DWM, Park Pride, Trust for Public Land, Conservation Fund, etc., and/or develop RFP for procurement of conceptual park site plan and Phase 1 construction documents, based on available capital and management dollars.